 We arrived in 2015, and began the redevelopment and transformation of the dilapidated Barn to B&B, working to delicately preserve the original stonework and heritage, whilst creating light airy spaces with all the aspects required by modern travellers.

 The result is that Lancaster Barn is again filled with life and personality.
-With nine rooms, the Barn offers discerning guests comfortable interiors and rooms styled with solid oak furniture and original art.
+With relaxed and homely rooms, the Barn offers discerning guests comfortable interiors and rooms styled with solid oak furniture and original art.
 Outdoors, the garden and grounds are the perfect place for summer breakfasts or winding down in the evening over a chilled bottle of wine.
-Our new greenhouses, market garden, and soon-to-come herb garden, all playing their part in guests stay.
+Our new greenhouses, market garden, and herb garden, all playing their part in guests stay.